PHILADELPHIA REFLECTIONS

 Robin Hood

-Of course it is true that prevailing opinions about the local quality of education are as biased as the opinions about the local football teams, or the differing quality of tomato pies.
-That's partly because prevailing opinion of the school system has a strong effect on local real estate values, one of the main concerns of real estate agents.
+Of course, it is true that prevailing opinions about the local quality of education are as biased as the opinions about the local football teams, or the differing quality of tomato pies.
+That's partly because the prevailing opinion of the school system has a strong effect on local real estate values, one of the main concerns of real estate agents.
 My neighborhood in Haddonfield is very close and sociable, so it's been confided that three empty-nest neighbors have sold their Haddonfield houses and moved to Haddon Heights to save money on taxes.
 When people make decisions like that, they generally know what they are doing.
 Available data, however, can be misleading to others because total school spending including subsidies does not reflect local property taxes, while local spending does.
-Empty-nesters are also very likely downsizing to less expensive homes, where of course the taxes seem lower, and are also moving to districts which have fewer children per house.
+Empty-nesters are also very likely downsizing to less expensive homes, where of course the taxes seem lower and are also moving to districts which have fewer children per house.
 Where that isn't the case in the school districts from which they flee, subsidies are extracted from state income and sales taxes, which move from district to district, right along with empty-nesters who move.
 For those with children attending public schools, emphasis in these considerations is somewhat different.

 The voters have no idea how "equal" became "more" money for education.
 A fair conjecture would be that the poorer districts kept pressing the legislature for more as a matter of "fairness", leaving the more prosperous districts to shout "outrage", but less effectively.
 By voting down a majority of local school budgets both groups are shouting, all right, although it would be more effective to shout at their representatives in Trenton.
 Especially in a census year, when gerrymandering is on every agenda.